Jumps0/Cogworld/README.md

 ## Getting Started

-There is currently no release build available due to the overall state of the project and file size issues.
-One may be published in the future.
+You can play the game by downloading the latest Demo Build in the `Releases` tab.

-To play/test the game, install the Unity Editor version 2022.3.56 and open a new project with the files in this repository.
+Newer builds will be released periodically, but to play the most up to date version of the game, you can download the project files and compile them with `Unity 2022.3.56`.

 ## Issues